wal-g/wal-g/docs/StorageTools.md

 ### `transfer`
 Transfer all files from one configured storage to another.
 Is usually used to move files from a failover storage to the primary one when it becomes alive.

-The command will try to move every file, but end with zero error code only if all the files have moved successfully.

 Args:

 1. Path to the directory in both storages, where files should be moved to/from.
 Files from all subdirectories are also moved.